Matthew Mead (minister): Works

-He had a hand in the ‘English Greek Lexicon,’ 1661.
-His farewell sermon before ejection was published separately, 1662, and also in the ‘Compleat Collection,’ 1663.
-He wrote a preface to ‘The Life and Death of Nathaniel Mather,’ 1689.
+Mead had a hand in the English Greek Lexicon, 1661.
+His farewell sermon before ejection was published separately, 1662, and also in the Compleat Collection, 1663.
+He wrote a preface to The Life and Death of Nathaniel Mather, 1689.

 Family

-Married Elizabeth Walton 3 January 1653/4 at St. Mary Woolnoth Church in London.
-Elizabeth was from Allhallows, Lombard Street.

-He had thirteen children, of whom the physician Richard Mead was the eleventh.
-An elder son, Samuel, was a fellow-student with Calamy at Utrecht in 1687; published at Utrecht a ‘Disputatio,’ 1686, an ‘Exercitatio,’ 1687, and an ‘Oratio,’ 1689; in 1694 he was an evening lecturer at Salters' Hall, but was not ordained, and became a chancery practitioner.
+Mead married Elizabeth Walton on 3 January 1654 at St. Mary Woolnoth Church in the City of London.
+Elizabeth was from Allhallows, Lombard Street, London.
+He had 13 children, of whom the physician Richard Mead was the 11th.
+An elder son, Samuel, was a fellow-student with Calamy at Utrecht in 1687; published at Utrecht a Disputatio, 1686, an Exercitatio, 1687, and an Oratio, 1689; in 1694 he was an evening lecturer at Salters' Hall, but was not ordained, and became a chancery practitioner.